MyTotalMix

 Who is MyTotalMix for?

-For clinical pharmacists and hospital pharmacy directors, and for physicians who order parenteral nutrition - neonatologists, pediatricians, intensivists, and oncologists.
+It is built for clinical pharmacists and hospital pharmacy managers, and for the physicians who order parenteral nutrition: neonatologists, pediatricians, intensivists, and oncologists who decide on macro- and micronutrient dosing every day.

 How does MyTotalMix improve patient safety?